harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics.md

 The Deployment Frequency formula depends on whether you are tracking issue management, SCM, or CI/CD.
 The following factors can contribute to Deployment Frequency calculations:

-* The connector chosen in the Workflow profile.
+* The SEI connector chosen in the Workflow profile.
-  * For issue management connectors, SEI counts the number of issues deployed.
+  * For issue management SEI connectors, SEI counts the number of issues deployed.
-  * For SCM connectors, SEI counts the number of PRs deployed.
+  * For SCM SEI connectors, SEI counts the number of PRs deployed.
-  * For CI/CD connectors, SEI counts the number of jobs deployed.
+  * For CI/CD SEI connectors, SEI counts the number of jobs deployed.
 * Filters applied to the Workflow profile.
 * Collection-level filters.
 * Widget-level filters.